Polygraphs of finite derivation type: Rewriting properties of 2 -polygraphs

-If $\Sigma$ is a $2$-polygraph, then, for every $1$-cell $u$ of $\Sigma^*$, the set of rewriting steps with source $u$ can be ordered from left to right: for two rewriting steps $f=v\alpha v'$ and $g=w\beta w'$ with source $u$, we have $f\prec g$ if the length of $v$ is strictly smaller than the length of $w$.
-If $\Sigma$ is finite, then the order $\prec$ is total and the set of rewriting steps of source $u$ is finite.
-Hence, this set contains a smallest element $\lambda(u)$ and a greatest element $\rho(u)$, respectively called the \emph{leftmost} and the \emph{rightmost rewriting steps on $u$}.
-If, moreover, the $2$-polygraph $\Sigma$ terminates, the iteration of $\lambda$ and $\rho$ yields normalisation strategies respectively called the \emph{leftmost} and the \emph{rightmost normalisation strategies of $\Sigma$}.
-For example, the rightmost normalisation strategy $\sigma$ is defined, on a $1$-cell~$u$ of $\Sigma^*$ by:
+If~$\Sigma$ is a reduced $2$-polygraph, then, for every $1$-cell~$u$ of~$\Sigma^*$, the set of rewriting steps with source~$u$ can be ordered from left to right: for two rewriting steps $f=v\alpha v'$ and $g=w\beta w'$ with source~$u$, we have~$f\prec g$ if the length of~$v$ is strictly smaller than the length of~$w$.
+If~$\Sigma$ is finite, then the order~$\prec$ is total and the set of rewriting steps of source~$u$ is finite.
+Hence, this set contains a smallest element~$\lambda_u$ and a greatest element~$\rho_u$, respectively called the \emph{leftmost} and the \emph{rightmost rewriting steps on~$u$}.
+If, moreover, the $2$-polygraph~$\Sigma$ terminates, the iteration of~$\lambda$ (resp.~$\rho$) yields a normalisation strategy~$\sigma$ called the \emph{leftmost} (resp.\ \emph{rightmost}) \emph{normalisation strategy of~$\Sigma$}: